Kaiwhiwhi Rawa i Tāwāhi/Kaituku Rawa Ki Tāwāhi

 Importers/exporters plan, organise, direct and co-ordinate the operations of an importing or exporting business.

-Pay for importers/exporters varies depending on their qualifications, experience, who they work for and the exact role they perform.
+Pay for importers/exporters varies depending on qualifications, experience, employer and the exact role they perform.

 - PAYE.net.nz website - use this calculator to convert pay and salary information